The Dreaded Dinos! What To Do About Dinoflagellates

 If you decide to install a UV, we recommend the Pentair units that define distinct flow ranges to target bacteria and protozoa and a seperate flow range for algae.
 This is because a UV sterilizer needs to be tuned for your particular aquarium size and desired result.

-By slowing down or speeding up the flow rate through the UV sterilizer in such a way that processes the entire tank volume so many times per hour, you can target either algae or bacteria/protozoa.
+By slowing down or speeding up the flow rate through the UV sterilizer in such a way that processes the entire tank volume so many times per hour, you can target either "algae and bacteria" or "viruses, parasites and protozoa".
 It is not possible to remedy both of these ailments with a single UV sterilizer operating at one particular flow rate.

 The 25 Watt Pentair UV sterilizer is rated for tanks up to 130 gallons.
-To target bacteria and protozoa in a tank of this size, the flow rate through the UV must be between 478 and 788 gallons per hour (GPH).
-This will process the entire tank volume roughly every 10-15 minutes to effectively keep free floating bacteria and protozoa to a minimum.
+To target Dinoflagellates (protozoa) in a tank of this size, the flow rate through the UV must be between 478 and 788 gallons per hour (GPH).
+This will process the entire tank volume roughly every 10-15 minutes to effectively keep free-floating dinos to a minimum.

 Why UV Sterilizers Don’t Always Work